John (Johnny, Old Farndale of Kilton) Farndale

 1750

 John Farndale married Grace Simpson at Brotton on 16 April 1750.
-Grace was born in
+He was 25 and she

 John Farndale, son of John and Grace Farndale, was baptised at Brotton